(Note: This was originally posted April 9th, 2020)

 Perhaps not too much, as what seems most important, in spiritual terms, is His resurrection, the gift of the Holy Spirit just prior to his ascension into heaven, and the start of His Church on earth.
 True as this is, something is being overlooked here.
 What does Jesus’ cause of death mean to our Jewish brethren?
 It is significant, particularly when those followers of Jesus accept what can only be described, in Jewish terms, as an invalid holocaust under the Law of Moses.
 Accepting asphyxiation as the cause of death renders Jesus’ sacrificial offer, according to the Old Testament’s covenant, as unclean, separating him from his kinsmen.
-In short, if asphyxiation of an ox, sheep or goat presents an unclean holocaust to the Lord, under the Law of Moses, then such a means of death would separates the slain from his kinsmen and, ultimately, the Lord.
+In short, if asphyxiation of an ox, sheep or goat presents an unclean holocaust to the Lord, under the Law of Moses, then such a means of death would separate the slain Jesus from his kinsmen and, ultimately, the Lord.

 So how did Jesus die -- a look at the record